TOGoS/Game21/RANDO-README.md

     If you leave the quotes off, ```#``` inidcates start of line comment.
     But the ```load``` command will guess what you meant.

-In the editor, click to place blocks and control+click to copy blocks into your block palette.
+When in edit mode, click to place blocks and control+click to copy blocks into your block palette.
+You can click different block palette entries to select them.

 There is currently no way to place keys or triforces.